fcc23/serieA/README.md

 3. **Model : Random Forest**
    - I have created other indices that I will use as predictors in the random forest, taking my cue from [2] and [3] .
 The most interesting index is 'form', defined in the previous article.
      Also in the previous article, it is mentioned that goal difference is a relevant predictor.
+   - All statistics of a given match entering in random forest are known before each match.
+So I used for example the average of the expected goals of the previous 3 matches for each team for each match.
    - After adjusting the parameters separately, I used the best ones to train the algorithm to an accuracy of 70% circa.
    - More about Random Forest on [4] and [5].
    - The roc curve allows me to find the best threshold [6].